-Bern is the fourth most populated city in Switzerland and their official language is German.
+Bern is the fourth most populated city in Switzerland, and its official language is German.
 The countryside around Bern was molded by glaciers during the most recent Ice Age.

 (Image Source: myphotodump)

-The city is located on the Atlantic coast in Florida.
-Miami is the second largest Spanish speaking majority in the country and is nicknamed ‘Capital of Latin America’.
+The city is located on the Atlantic coast of Florida.
+Miami is the second largest Spanish-speaking majority in the country and is nicknamed the ‘Capital of Latin America’.

 (Image Source: distractify)